What is taught in Beginner Irish Dance

 What is the schedule and commitment for beginner classes?

-Our beginner classes are Mondays 5:15pm (ages 4+), Mondays 6pm (ages 8+).
-The classes run year round.
+Our beginner classes are Tuesdays 5:15pm-6pm September-June.
 During the school year, beginner classes are not held during school vacations.
-There is NO registration fee, and NO commitment.
 Cost is $45 per month, with convenient online payment and auto-billing available.

 You can stop and start beginner class as often as you need in order to accommodate busy family schedules and other extracurricular activities.